 Silicone gel filled implant ruptures are most often silent.
 Thus MRI is recommended after 3 years of the implantation and then at an interval of every 2 years.
 In case of an implant rupture, both the implant and the gel are surgically removed.
 It may sometimes also be necessary to remove the tissue capsule after the rupture.
 Gel rupture and spread of the gel to the nearby tissue has a small risk of granuloma formation, lymphadenopathy and fibromyalgia.

 Complications and risks

-Breast implant surgery may be associated with complications specific to certain breast implants that include capsular contracture, pain, infection, calcium deposits in the tissue around the implant, hematoma, seroma, changes in nipple and breast sensation, necrosis around the implant, extrusion and deflation or rupture.
+Breast implant surgery may be associated with complications specific to certain breast implants that include capsular contracture, pain, infection, calcium deposits in the tissue around the implant, haematoma, seroma, changes in nipple and breast sensation, necrosis around the implant, extrusion and deflation or rupture..
 Few patients may develop unpleasant cosmetic outcomes that include wrinkling, asymmetry, implant shifting, incorrect size, unanticipated shape, implant palpability, scar deformity, hypertrophic scarring and or sloshing.
-Careful surgical planning and newer techniques are aimed at minimizing these risks and complications.
+Careful surgical planning and newer techniques are aimed at minimising these risks and complications.
 However, in a few patients additional surgery may be required to treat the associated complications.